Pvanduyse/open5e/source/equipment/magic-items/horseshoes-of-a-zephyr.rst

 surfaces, such as water or lava.
 The creature leaves no tracks and ignores difficult terrain.
 In addition, the creature can move

-at normal speed for up to 12 hours a day without suffering exhaustion from a forced march.
+at normal speed for up to 12 hours a day without suffering :ref:`srd:exhaustion` from a forced march.